-If you don’t want to get up that early, eat a mini version of this meal an hour before you start running.
-“We generally recommend something liquid at this point,” says Maciel.
-Be sure to include a good source of complex carbohydrates, such as whole grains.
+If you don't want to get up that early, eat a mini version of this meal an hour before you start running.
+"We generally recommend something liquid at this point", says Maciel.
+Make sure you include a good source of complex carbohydrates, such as whole grains.
 Complex carbs take longer for your body to break down, which means the fuel should hit your bloodstream during your run, right when you need the extra oomph.
-(For a go-to shake, combine oats, peanut butter, berries, and soy or cow’s milk.)
+(For a go-to shake, combine oats, peanut butter, berries and soy or cow's milk.)

-Avoid foods that are heavy in fat or fiber or overly greasy, says Maciel.
-They take longer to digest, which can overtax your stomach and cause gut problems while you’re running.
+Avoid foods that are heavy in fat or fibre or overly greasy, says Maciel.
+They take longer to digest, which can overtax your stomach and cause gut problems while you're running.

-Whatever you eat, you should feel confident the meal will work for you because you’ve tested it many times before your long runs.
-“You don’t want to try anything new before a race,” cautions Maciel.
-“You should be doing what you’ve practiced over the past several months of training.”
+Whatever you eat, you should feel confident the meal will work for you because you've tested it many times before your long runs.
+"You don't want to try anything new before a race", cautions Maciel.
+"You should be doing what you've practised over the past several months of training".

-08. Refuel Smart as You Run (and Afterward)
+08. Refuel Smart as You Run (and Afterwards)

-After you cross the finish line — congrats, BTW! — eat a full, balanced meal within an hour or two, says Maciel.
+After you cross the finishing line—congrats, BTW!—eat a full, balanced meal within an hour or two, says Maciel.
 This will help your body kick-start the recovery process and preserve lean muscle mass.
 (Though, sorry, walking down stairs will still suck for a few days.)